GerasimosMakisMouzakitis/get-copilot-page-in-md-format/README.md

 > **Convert any webpage to clean markdown in seconds—even JavaScript-heavy SPAs.
 Drop it in your project, run one command, and you're done.
 No complex setup, no configuration files, just instant results.** 🚀

+> ⚠️ **IMPORTANT DISCLAIMER:** This tool is for **legal and ethical use only**.
+You are responsible for complying with copyright laws, website Terms of Service, and all applicable regulations.
+See [DISCLAIMER.md](DISCLAIMER.md) for full terms.

 A Python tool to download web pages and save them in markdown format with **automatic JavaScript rendering support**.

 **Version:** 2.0